 The monitored hazardous substances include cadmium, copper, lead, mercury, the polycyclic aromatic hydrocarbon (PAH) benzo[a]pyrene (BAP), and the compounds hexachlorobenzene (HCB), lindane, dichlorodiphenyldichloroethylene (DDE) and polychlorinated biphenyl (PCB) CB118, which are banned in the EU.
 In organisms, dichlorodiphenyltrichloroethane (DDT) is quite rapidly metabolised to DDE, which is also toxic.
 Consequently, almost all monitoring programs measure DDE as a proxy for DDT.

-Concentrations were classified by environmental quality standards in biota where available.
-Background assessment concentrations criteria and maximum permissible concentrations for humans as established under the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) were used to set the upper limit for the 'low' and 'moderate' classes, respectively.
+Concentrations were classified by in biota where available.
+Background assessment concentrations criteria and maximum permissible concentrations for humans as established under the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR) were used to set the for the 'low' and 'moderate' classes, respectively.

 More information is available at the EEA’s indicator page and the EEA’s water and marine environment page.